This post contains affiliate links. See my disclosure policy here.

 Method

-Add whiskey, amaretto liqueur, lemon juice, sherry, Scotch, bitters, and cubed ice to a shaker.
+Add whiskey, amaretto liqueur, lemon juice, sherry, Scotch, and bitters to a shaker.

 Shake for 30-45 seconds.